 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 Our Mission: "Buena Vista is devoted to developing a well-rounded student.
 We provide a supportive education environment in a small-school setting.
 Our family community encourages confident, focused and motivated learners."